hotwired/turbo-ios/Docs/QuickStartGuide.md

 1. First, create a new iOS app from the Xcode File > New > Project menu and choose the default iOS "App" template.
 Note: When using XCode >= 12, be sure to choose "Storyboard" under "Interface" and "UIKit App Delegate" under "Lifecycle" in the project creation dialog.

-2. Select your app's main top-level project, go to the Swift Packages tab and add the Turbo iOS dependency by entering in `https://github.com/hotwired/turbo-ios`.
+2. Select your app's main top-level project in the Navigator panel, and select the project in the Project and Targets list, and go to the Dependencies tab and add the Turbo iOS dependency by entering in `https://github.com/hotwired/turbo-ios`.

+3. In the Project and Targets List, select the main Target, and in the General tab, scroll down to Frameworks, Libraries, and Embedded Content.
+Add the Turbo Library within the Turbo Package.

-3. Open the `SceneDelegate`, and replace the entire file with this code:
+4. Open the `SceneDelegate`, and replace the entire file with this code:
 ```swift
 import UIKit
 import Turbo